-Wednesday, September 30th, 6:30pm
+Wednesday, April 26th, 6:30pm

 (doors open at 6:15)

-General Admission Tickets: $50 Buy Online
+General Admission Tickets: $60 Buy Online Now

 Viva Vino è tornato–it’s back!

-A portion of the $50 ticket price is tax-deductible as a contribution to the West Village Chorale.
+A portion of the $60 ticket price is tax-deductible as a contribution to the West Village Chorale.

 Where else in NYC can enjoy such a convivial evening of good wine, good food and great music, and support the arts at the same time?
 (We’ll say, “nowhere!”)

-Carin Gilfry, Mezzo-Soprano
+Carin Gilfry, Soprano

-Carin Gilfry is an opera singer, voice actor, and creator and host of the children’s webseries Rosie’s Place.
-She has performed all over the world with companies including the Theatre du Chatelet, New York City Opera, The Los Angeles Opera, the Santa Fe Opera, the Glimmerglass Festival, and with notable orchestras including the Phoenix Symphony and the LA Philharmonic.
-As a voice actor she has narrated and produced over 70 audiobooks, and was most recently featured on an episode of NPR’s This American Life in a live opera written by Philip Glass and Matthew Aucoin based on the true story of the time she locked herself in a closet narrating an audiobook in a New York hotel room.
+Carin Gilfry, American mezzo-soprano, is an exciting and versatile performer.
+She is an opera singer, voice actor, and creator and host of the children’s webseries Rosie’s Place.
+She has performed all over the world with companies and orchestras including New York City Opera, Le Theatre du Chatelet, The Santa Fe Opera, Los Angeles Opera, Los Angeles Philharmonic, and the Phoenix Symphony, among others.
+In 2014 she was featured on an episode of NPR’s This American Life in a live opera written by Philip Glass and Matthew Aucoin based on the true story of the time she locked herself in a closet narrating an audiobook in a New York hotel room.